What is it I need to know before booking a tour?

 What price is the Landing Tour?

-As of March 2018, we believe the cost for the landing tour for 2018 is 85 euros per person.
-Also, be aware that some larger boats are charging 100 euros.
+Prices for the 2019 season landing tour cost between 90 euros and 125 euros per person, with some operators charging booking fees on top of that.
 Unfortunately, due to overwhelming demand and the shortness of the season, there is no discount price available for children taking the landing tour.
 Many boats offer discount fares for children doing Eco Tours, however.Back to Index

 Where can I find details of all the different boats?